telerik/telerik-xamarin-forms-samples/ERP/readme.md

 #### Extra 1 - SQL Server

-If you did not create a new SQL database in the previous step and need to add a conneciton string to your existing server.
-To update this, select the Edit button:
+If you did not create a new SQL database in the previous step and want to use a connection string to an existing SQL server, you can do this before publishing the application.

+Select the **Edit** button underneath the publish profiles dropdown:

 ![](.images/part1-step3-3.jpg)